 (Cross Reference: CRIM 353) The sociological study of police in modern society as agents of social control.
 A detailed look at the history, functions and duties of law enforcement officers.

 SOC 354 Violent Crime (3SH)

-(Cross Reference: CRIM 354) An analysis of the varieties of homicide and sexual assault emphasizing theoretical explanations and empirical fi dings (Offered in alternate years).
+(Cross Reference: CRIM 354) An analysis of the varieties of homicide and sexual assault emphasizing theoretical explanations and empirical findings.

 SOC 355 White Collar Crime (3SH)